feltor-dev/feltor-dev.github.io/_pages/contribute.md

 or help on your code before going for the official branch.
 We only have one rule:

-* *The develop branch on feltor-dev/feltor must always be as stable and correct as possible*
+* *The master branch on feltor-dev/feltor must always be as stable and correct as possible*

 You can do whatever you want in your own repository but a suggestion would be to use something similar to the